AstraZeneca cancer pipeline seen as draw for Pfizer

-In addition to adding promising - though still risky - experimental medicines known as immunotherapies that boost the body's immune system to fight tumours, acquiring AstraZeneca could also generate significant cost savings, according to industry analysts.
+In addition to adding promising - though still risky - experimental medicines known as immunotherapy's that boost the body's immune system to fight tumors, acquiring AstraZeneca could also generate significant cost savings, according to industry analysts.

 As a result, a deal at around a 25 percent premium to the current share price funded by cash, cheap debt and some stock could boost Pfizer earnings immediately, they believe.